jenkinsci/variant-plugin/README.md

 This mechanism also lets us define multi-modal plugin that can run in such variants and behave differently.
 In this way, we can use the same plugin across different variants of Jenkins, so that users can think of this as installing one plugin in the whole network of Jenkins variants.

+## Changelog
+For recent versions, see [GitHub Releases](https://github.com/jenkinsci/variant-plugin/releases)

+For versions 1.2 and older, see see CHANGELOG.md